 Jim Levis, President

-Levis Fine Art holds viewings, by appointment only at The Fortress in Long Island City.
+Levis Fine Art holds viewings, by appointment only at UOVO fine art storage and exhibition center at in Long Island City..

 Jim Levis - Principal